servicetitan/Stl.Fusion/docs/Overview.md

 }
 ```

-As you see, it does nothing but "replicates" the source's behaviour.
+As you see, it does nothing but "replicates" the source's behavior.
 Doesn't seem
 quite useful, right?
 But what about remote replicas?
 What if we implement something
 allowing to publish a computed instance on server side, which will let clients
 to create its remote replicas, and these remote replicas will support all the same